 No worries, Sketch allows you to nestsymbols inside other symbols.
 You would basically design the different states for your icons as a separate symbol and choose which state to use in the bigger, larger symbol (in this case, the menu navigation).

 Adobe hasn’t implemented nested symbols in XD yet (at the time of writing), but it’s highly likely that they will in the future.
 In this respect, Sketch is winning the race because they’ve been around longer, however, XD is advancing rapidly.

 By the way, the stunning UI kit used in these screenshots is called Dishy (created by Serge Vasil) and you can find it here.

 Repeat Grids is an iconic feature in Adobe XD ⏤ something that no other UI design application currently offers.
 It allows you to repeat components horizontally and vertically while inserting unique content in each tile.
 You can even multi-drag assets (image and text files) from your desktop to have that content inserted and distributed automatically.

 So far, Sketch hasn’t implemented a feature like this, although because Sketch allows the developer community to build extensions, you can install the Craft Plugin which will allow you to accomplish the same thing.

 Personally, I love the fact that this feature in native in Adobe XD!

 Prototyping User Flows (Only in Adobe XD)

-Prototyping user flows isn’t something that you can do in Sketch, so ‘Sketchers’ have to fallback on integrating with another service like InVision or Atomic (which is fine, they’re both wonderful apps).
-Adobe XD offers design and prototyping tools built into one, so if you like to keep your workflow contained to a single app, then Adobe XD may be for you.
+Prototyping user flows isn’t something that you can do in Sketch, so ‘Sketchers’ have to fall back on integrating with another service like InVision App, Marvel App or Atomic App (which is fine, they’re all wonderful apps!).
+Adobe XD offers design and prototyping tools built into one, so if you like to keep your workflow contained to a single app, then Adobe XD might be for you.